Showing posts with label spring. Show all posts

 The main reason for coming to Huntsville was to see the newly renovated Big Spring Park.

-There are park benches along the walkway, but no trees, (so it will be hot during the summer).
+There are park benches along the walkway, but no trees (so it will be hot during the summer).

 You can walk right up to the water's edge.
-We saw children leaning into the pond feeding the goldfish and ducks.
+We saw children leaning into the pond, feeding the goldfish and ducks.

-We walked along the water's edge and the fish and ducks followed us.
+We walked along the water's edge, and the fish and ducks followed us.

 I saw a young man feeding the fish.

-The young man gave me a quarter, I thanked him and I bought a quarter's worth of seeds.
+The young man gave me a quarter.
+I thanked him, and I bought a quarter's worth of seeds.

-Goldfish and ducks feeding
+Goldfish and ducks are feeding.

 Big Spring Park Oriental Bridge